apache/nuttx/configs/samv71-xult/README.txt

      So there is still plenty to be done.

   6. There is a port of the SAMA5D4-EK Ethernet driver to the SAMV71-XULT.
-     Some basic functionality is present, but there is at least one issue:
+     Some basic functionality is present, but there is at least two, probably related issues:

+     - There is a compiler optimization problem.
+At -O2, there is odd behavior on pings and ARP messages.
+But the behavior is OK with optimization disabled.
+This may or may not be a compiler issue; it may be a timing issue.
-     The driver does not yet work I- and D-Caches enabled.
+     - The driver does not work with I- and D-Caches enabled.
+The behavior is just as for when compiler optimization is enabled.
+I have not yet found in coherency issues so this migh also be timing related.

   7. The USBHS device controller driver (DCD) is complete but non-functional.
      At this point, work has stopped because I am stuck.
 The problem is that